None¶

 green: make it pass¶

-when I change the method to match
+I change the assertion to make the statement True

-self.assertIsNotNone([])
+49 self.assertIsNotNone([])

 the test passes